dsccommunity/StorageDsc/Modules/xStorage/DSCResources/MSFT_xOpticalDiskDriveLetter/README.md

 # Description

 The resource is used to set the drive letter of an optical disk drive (e.g. a CDROM or DVD drive).

+It can be used to set the drive letter of a specific optical disk drive if there are multiple in the system by specifying a value greater than 1 for the `DiskId` parameter.

-It is designed to ignore 'temporary' optical disk drives that are created when mounting ISOs on Windows Server 2012+.
+It is designed to ignore _temporary_ optical disk drives that are created when mounting ISOs on Windows Server 2012+.

 With the Device ID, we look for the length of the string after the final